metomic/blog/_posts/2019-04-23-cookies-are-a-perfect-and-irresistible-distraction-from-other-bad-things.md

 Right so you've logged off of treerank.bark now - tree ranking is super addictive and you are trying desperately to limit your usage to just four hours a day (I know, it's hard... stay strong).
 Now you're back on buystuff.shop to buy the things that are missing from your life.
 You decide to do this incognito because you don't want every corporation out there knowing what kind of stuff you like to buy.

 Slipping into incognito mode right now is actually totally futile.
 Buystuff.shop already have you down as a "Joey" (always has lube in their shopping basket).
-All incognito/private mode does is block cookies - it does nothing with images that have been forced into your cache.
+Incognito/private mode blocks cookies, sure.
+But it certainly does not stop the rendering of a canvas image.
+Allow me to explain...

 So yeah, you're having fun 'being private' in incognito mode, all the while buystuff.shop have read your **canvas fingerprint** in order to target you with 'relevant advertising' (gosh yes, I actually do quite like adverts as long as they're *relevant*).